 But I’ll be honest, you may be disappointed by (mad at?) my answer.
 Hear me out though.

 Usually, when we’re so desperate for answers, we want someone to tell us how to “fix” our child.
-We hope we can sleep train the behavior out of them, or give them a tablet that will fix them, or something to make it just stop.
+We hope we can sleep train the behavior out of them, or give them a pill that will fix them, or something to make it just stop.

 But with kids, that’s just not how it works.